Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/ApplyUniqueValuesWithAlternateSymbols/README.md

 ## How it works

-This sample uses a unique value renderer that is created with a unique value that has a list of alternate symbols and their corresponding reference properties to specify at which scales each symbol should appear.
-Once a unique value renderer with alternate sybmols is created, it is assigned as the renderer of the feature layer.

 1. Create a `featureLayer` using the service url and add it to the map's list of operational layers.
 2. Create two alternate symbols (a blue square and a yellow diamond) to be used as alternate symbols.
 To create an alternate symbol: